 - See what type of shopping is available

-He will be open to hearing your concerns, and working toward solutions that work for both of you.
+And he’ll show interest in hearing your concerns and working toward solutions that work for both of you.

-You may not be married to a good man.
-Only you know that.
-However, I think most husbands are good men who want to please their wives.
+I don’t know your husband.
+And I hope he is a good man.
+That said, I think most husbands are good men who want to please their wives.

-If you do your research and communicate with your husband, you should not have any major complaints about where you move because you will have ironed that out before your relocation.
+If you do your research and communicate with your husband, you should not have any major complaints about where you move.
+You should iron that out before your relocation.

 Plus, it is critical to note that you and your husband trust one another.

-Unless you are absolutely against moving, I encourage you to explore the possibility of how a move can be an enriching experience.
+Unless you are absolutely against moving, I encourage you to explore the possibility that a move can be an enriching experience.

 Giving in to demands from either party will only create misery for both of you.

-My article, Don’t Compromise with Your Spouse on Retirement Plans, may be helpful.
+Read: Don’t Compromise with Your Spouse on Retirement Plans

-However, at the age of 50, and after 31 years of marriage, it was a monumental lifestyle change.
+However, at age 50, and after 31 years of marriage, it was a monumental lifestyle change.

 Although we both wanted to move, it created a tremendous amount of stress getting everything in order to do so.